cityenergyproject/seattle/docs/Update_data.md

    You need one of these for each year, and you can update the breaks as needed.

-9. Test the updated configuration file and master dataset.
+9. Still on your computer, test the updated configuration file and master dataset.
 In a console, move to the directory that contains the project for the map code, including your updated configuration file.
 Run the following:

   ```bash
   python -m SimpleHTTPServer